 What’s not to love about a creamy, salty, spicy sauce that can be made with only five ingredients?
 Soaking cashews in water for an hour then throwing them in a blender creates a creamy base, while adding chipotle peppers and adobo sauce allows you to bring just as much heat as your heart desires.
 This aioli is perfect on sandwiches, fresh veggies, or mixed in with your favorite potato salad recipe to give it a little extra kick.
 Trust us, you won’t even miss the mayo.
 (But if you’re looking for a shortcut, just doctor some store-bought vegan mayo with spices and lemon juice.)
 Get the Vegan Chipotle Aioli recipe.

-Great for all your sauces—not to mention healthy soups and smoothies.
+Great for all the silkiest sauces, not to mention soups and smoothies too.

 Green goddess dressing is a staple for any health food junkie.
 While you can always substitute vegan mayonnaise and non-dairy yogurt in a traditional recipe, this avocado-based version tastes fresh and summery thanks to lemon juice and herbs.
 Great on steamed veggies, quinoa bowls, and pasta salads, this green goddess dressing lives up to its virtuous name.
 (You can also try a version based on silken tofu if you’re fresh out of ripe avocados.)
 Get the Vegan Green Goddess Dressing recipe.